matwilso/matwilso.github.io/_drafts/sim2real.md

 <!-- TOOD: make this a different type of quote, ~where it is just indented and in quote font-->

-There are other ways you might collect the experience needed to build more general robotic systems, including by pooling resources across research labs or by building fleets of teleoperated robots (a la [Karpathy short story](http://karpathy.github.io/2015/11/14/ai/)).
+There are other ways you might collect the experience needed to build general robotic systems, including by pooling resources across research labs or by building fleets of teleoperated robots (a la [Karpathy's short story](http://karpathy.github.io/2015/11/14/ai/)).
 There are ways you might reduce your data needs with imitation learning, model-based approaches, meta-learning, other various algorithmic improvements, etc, etc.